IP vs O-Level Tuition: Understanding the Key Differences

 • Inquiry-based learning, projects, open-ended assessments

-• 4-year pathway culminating in GCE O Levels
+• 4-year pathway culminating in GCE O-Level examinations

 • Standardized MOE syllabus; clear tested boundaries